Lunar standstill: Informal explanation

 As Earth rotates on its axis, the stars in the night sky appear to follow circular paths around the celestial poles.
 (This daily cycle of apparent movement is called diurnal motion.)
 All the stars seem fixed on a celestial sphere surrounding the observer.
 In the same way that positions on Earth are measured using latitude and longitude, the apparent places of stars on this sphere are measured in right ascension (corresponding to longitude) and declination (corresponding to latitude).
 If viewed from a latitude of 50° N on Earth, any star with a declination of +50° would pass directly overhead (reaching the zenith at upper culmination) once every sidereal day (23 hours, 56 minutes, 4 seconds), whether visible at night or obscured in daylight.

 Unlike the stars, the Sun and Moon do not have a fixed declination.
 Since Earth's rotational axis is tilted by about 23.5° with respect to a line perpendicular to its orbital plane (the ecliptic), the Sun's declination ranges from +23.5° at the June solstice to −23.5° at the December solstice, as the Earth orbits the Sun once every tropical year.
 Therefore, in June, in the Northern Hemisphere, the midday Sun is higher in the sky, and daytime then is longer than in December.
 In the Southern Hemisphere, the situation is reversed.
 This obliquity causes Earth's seasons.

-The Moon's declination also changes, completing a cycle once every lunar nodal period of 27.212 days.
+The Moon's declination also changes, completing a cycle once every tropical month of 27.3 days.
 Thus, lunar declination ranges from a positive value to a negative one in just under two weeks, and back.
-Consequently in under a month, the Moon's altitude at upper culmination (when it contacts the observer's meridian) can shift from higher in the sky to lower above the horizon, and back.
+Consequently, in under a month, the Moon's altitude at upper culmination (when it contacts the observer's meridian) can shift from higher in the sky to lower above the horizon, and back.

-Thus the Moon's declination varies cyclically with a period of about four weeks, but the amplitude of this oscillation varies over an 18.6 year cycle.
+Thus the Moon's declination varies cyclically with a period of about four weeks, but the amplitude of this oscillation varies over an 18.6-year cycle.
 A lunar standstill occurs at the points in this latter cycle when this amplitude reaches a minimum or a maximum.